ryanpfalz/azure-vm-webapp-activedirectory/README.md

 # Enable Active Directory Authentication on a web application hosted on an Azure VM

-This sample codebase demonstrates how to host a web application on an Azure Virtual Machine and authenticate users to it using Azure Active Directory.
+This sample codebase demonstrates how to host a web application on an Azure Virtual Machine and authenticate users to it using Azure Active Directory via an app registration.

 ## Prerequisite Tools
 - [Azure PowerShell](https://learn.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-8.3.0) (for setting up infrastructure via a script)